RobTillaart/AnalogUVSensor/README.md

 Note: UV radiation will not go through glass, so inside you will most likely always read zero.
 This may help to calibrate the zero level of the sensor.

 Note: depending on the light source used, the table above is incorrect.
+If one wants to use other values one need to fix this in the **mv2index()** function.

 ### Sensitivity